An effective SRTW program shows employees you care and reduces the impact of an injury.

 Provide the physician with the injured employee’s written job description, which should detail the physical demands of the employee’s regular job.
 Include a letter that notifies the physician of the availability of restricted duty assignments and indicate that your company can assist in the employee’s recovery.

-The advantages of modified duty
+Successful use of modified duty

-Modified duty allows an injured employee to return or remain at work, performing physically-appropriate duties.
+Modified duty allows an injured employee to return or remain at work, performing physically appropriate duties.
 Job modifications are developed and implemented based on the injured employee’s limitations, restrictions, functional capacity and physical capabilities.
 For the employer, this means you should:

 • Compare the employee’s functional capabilities to the job requirements.